 The Design Notebook should contain notes on the design process, important points of the car’s design and decisions taken by the team to arrive at the final product.
 The Design Notebook does not have to be a finished, ‘polished’ document, but rather a collection of notes, sketches and test results of the design in progress.

-The Design Notebook should be secured in a binder cover or notebook, and must contain:
+The Design Notebook must be secured in a binder cover, notebook, or composition book and must contain:

 - Title page that includes the team name, school represented, and team member’s names